Nate Grey: A New World

 Nate's time in New York is marked by near-endless conflict and his powers spiraling out of control.
 He is attacked by the psychotic killer Jackknife, a remnant of the Abomination's followers.
 Nate himself unknowingly unlocked Jackknife's latent potential in the past, and though Jackknife proves immune to Nate's abilities, Nate manages to defeat him, earning the favor of many citizens who witness the battle.
-The next day, Jam loses an arm in a motorcycle crash, but is mysteriously healed by a doctor who has had contact with Nate.
-The miracle boosts Nate's popularity even more, and he is admired by hundreds of followers.
 Nate thwarts a terrorist attack, but when lives are still lost, his admirers turn on him.
-Nate learns that the one responsible for Jam's accident, as well as his curiously fast rise to and fall from fame, is the Purple Man, who has been controlling Nate and the citizens with his pheromones.
+Nate learns that the one responsible for his fast rise to and fall from fame, is Purple Man, who has been controlling Nate and the citizens with his pheromones.
+Nate resists being controlled and tries to erase all memories of himself from the minds of New Yorkers.
+Spider-Man intervenes and convinces Nate not to go through with his plan.